ray-project/ray/doc/source/serve/monitoring.md

 Here you can see the Serve controller actor, an HTTP proxy actor, and all of the replicas for each Serve deployment.
 To learn about the function of the controller and proxy actors, see the [Serve Architecture page](serve-architecture).
-In this example pictured above, we have a single-node cluster with a deployment named `Translator` with `num_replicas=2`.
+In this example pictured above, we have a single-node cluster running a deployment named `Translator` with `num_replicas=2`.

 ## Logging